lucapette/lucapette.github.com/_posts/2011-03-18-improving-irb-history.markdown

  => [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]
 {% endhighlight %}

-Not a very big deal but I really prefer my implementation of the re-execute command.
-However, I can’t really explain the difference between the two implementations.
-I think it could be a scope problem, please tell me if I’m wrong.
+Not a big deal but I really prefer my implementation of the re-execute command.
+However, I can’t explain the difference between the two implementations.
+I think it may be a scope problem, please let me know if I’m wrong.

 ## Erasing duplicates

-The last feature I wanted to have in my irb history is an equivalent to bash:
+The last feature I wanted to have in my irb history is the equivalent to this bash feature:

 {% highlight bash %}
 export HISTCONTROL=erasedups
 {% endhighlight %}

-this of course means erasing your duplicates command lines.
-So I came up with the following:
+It means erasing your duplicates commands from your history and I came up with the following:

 {% highlight ruby %}
-# don't save duplicates
+# Don't save duplicates
 IRB.conf[:AT_EXIT].unshift Proc.new {
     no_dups = []
     Readline::HISTORY.each_with_index { |e,i|